 Build your network

 Building a network is key.
 Over 80% of job seekers say their network has helped with their job search.
 Be proactive, attend relevant events, keep up to date with the latest fashion news and be active on your social media platforms.

 Here is a top tip: If you don't know models.com, it's your new best friend.
 Exploring their massive digital database, you will see that many shoots – editorial and commercial - are produced by the same teams.
 People build their networks and choose to work together again and again.
 I’ve worked with some of the same people for 15 years!

 So, get your networking boots on!
 Find people in the same position as you who are willing to collaborate, get your name out there, reach out to people in the industry and learn from the experts.

 Build a portfolio

-John’s three golden rules for building your profile as a stylist are “test shoots, networking, assisting.”
+My three golden rules for building your profile as a stylist: test shoots, networking and assisting.